virelay/virelay/README.md

 ## Getting Started

 To get started, you first have to install ViRelAy on your system.
-The easiest way to install ViRelAy is to use the package available on PyPi, which can be easily installed using your favorite package manager, e.g., `pip`:
+The easiest way to install ViRelAy is to use the package available on PyPI, which can be easily installed using your favorite package manager, e.g., `pip`:

 ```shell
 $ pip install virelay